-- Members shall be named once a year, in May, following submission of final grades for graduating seniors bu degrees at the May Con - After recording final sprepare a list of ba graduating in the upcor list shall include all lea graduation requirement.
-Commencement).
-These by cumulative grade highest GPA at the top c

-- 3. The number of learner f the Mound membership snan be determined as 10% of the names on the completed array.
+- Members shall be named once a year, in May, following submission of final grades for graduating seniors but prior to awarding of degrees at the May Commencement. - 2.
+After recording final grades, the registrar shall prepare a list of baccalaureate-level learners graduating in the upcoming Commencement (this list shall include all learners who have completed graduation requirements since the previous year's Commencement).
+These learners shall by arrayed by cumulative grade point average, with the highest GPA at the top of the list. - 3.
+The number of learners (n) eligible for Order of the Mound membership shall be determined as 10% of the names on the completed array.
 If n is a fractional figure, it shall be rounded off. - 4.
 The registrar shall strike from the list those learners who have completed fewer than 60 graded hours (A/B/C/D/F) at Southwestern College. - 5.
 The registrar shall also strike from the list those learners who previously have been named to the Order of the Mound. - 6.
 The registrar shall then count the first n learners in the array for Order of the Mound membership.
 If the nth learner holds the same grade point average as one or more learners farther down the array, those additional learners shall also be included for membership unless such action increases membership to greater than 12% of the graduates.
 In such case, the first grade point average higher than that of the tied group of learners shall be used as the final one for inclusion in membership.

-ALPHA SIGMA LAMBDA
+■ ALPHA SIGMA LAMBDA

 Alpha Sigma Lambda is an honor society for adult learners and was founded in 1945 by Rollin Posey, Dean of University College at Northwestern University.
 There are over 300 chartered chapters across the United States.
-It remains the oldest and largest chapterbased honor society for full- and part-time learners.
+It remains the oldest and largest chapter-based honor society for full- and part-time learners.

-The Sigma Tau chapter of Alpha Sigma Lambda inductees must have completed 30 or more hours at Southwestern College Professional Studies with а minimum cumulative gradepoint-average of 3.5 on a 4.0 scale.
+The Sigma Tau chapter of Alpha Sigma Lambda inductees must have completed 30 or more hours at Southwestern College Professional Studies with a minimum cumulative grade-pointaverage of 3.5 on a 4.0 scale.
 Only the top 20% of the eligible learners are invited to Sigma Tau membership on an annual basis.
 Inducted members may wear their honor cords during the Commencement ceremony.

-CONFERRING DEGREES
+■ CONFERRING DEGREES